KSchuilenburg/KSchuilenburg/README.md

 I hope my projects will reflect that mindset!

-Technology-wise I'm currently interested in Web development
+Technology-wise I'm currently interested in Game development I love making anything related to games; serious games but also games for fun or simulations

 HTML
 CSS